PD Dr. habil. Anneke H. van Heteren

 Email: vanHeteren@snsb.de

-Research: Phenomics and vertebrate evolution with a particular focus on Quaternary mammals and insular evolution
+Research: Phenomics and vertebrate evolution with a particular focus on Quaternary large mammals

 Head of Section Mammalogy